ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Then delete one of the documents.

-To summarise:
+To summarize:

-The Cloudant Dashboard is a web app app built into the Cloudant service and is part of the CouchDB open source offering.
+The Cloudant Dashboard is a web app built into the Cloudant service and is part of the CouchDB open source offering.
 It is used to manage databases, documents, indexes, queries and replication jobs.
 It can also be used to monitor service throughput.
 The Dashboard is simply an API client - anything that can be achieved with the dashboard can scripted by you using the HTTP API.